SheetalTambe/Proxy-Randomizer/README.md

 # Send request to server

-    xmlhttp.send  // send method will send request to method
+    xmlhttp.send  // send method will send request to server

-        websiteStatus = xmlhttp.Status    // it will check website status
+        websiteStatus = xmlhttp.Status    // storing the http response status into websitetstatus variable.
-        If websiteStatus = 200 Then Exit Do
+        If websiteStatus = 200 Then Exit Do // it will check website status.
+The HTTP Status Code 200 denotes that the request made by the client was successful and the server was able to deliver the expected response.
         Loop
         websiteStatus = ""
 # store request response recived from server

-        strHTML = xmlhttp.responseText    // it will save the url response into strHTML variable.
+        strHTML = xmlhttp.responseText    // it will save the expected url response into strHTML variable.

         Call WriteVarToDisk(Strhtml, "data.html")    // this function will store the resonse of URL to computer device